robertosillitti/Hierarchical-Regression-Bayesian-Model/README.md

 This project investigates the factors that may influence the rate of post-operative complications following cholecystectomy procedures in Italian healthcare facilities.
 I applied a Bayesian hierarchical regression model to assess the impact of hospital characteristics and regional differences on surgical outcomes.

 ## Dataset Description
-The dataset contains information on the **30-day post-operative complication rate** for cholecystectomy procedures performed in various healthcare facilities across Italy.
+The dataset contains information on the 30-day post-operative complication rate for cholecystectomy procedures performed in various healthcare facilities across Italy.

 - **Observations:** 336 hospitals and accredited private clinics
 - **Geographic scope:** Italian regions (except Aosta Valley and Molise)
 - **Source:** [PNE – National Outcomes Program](https://pne.agenas.it/).
-You can simply download the data for all relevant variables from the PNE website and use as statistical units only those healthcare facilities that appear for all variables.
+You can simply download the data for all relevant covariates from the PNE website and use as statistical units only those healthcare facilities that appear for all covariates.

 ### Covariates included in the model
 | Covariate                        | Description                                                                 |